codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 imok
 ```

-So our servers are healthy, we can start them as service.
+Our servers are healthy, we can start them as service.
 After starting the service double check with four letter
 command.

 Let's talk about one more other four letter command which is stat, which gives the information about each zookeeper and
 their mode.
-Below is the command and it's output.
+Below is the command and it's output:
 ```shell script
 ngupta@node1:~$ echo "stat" | nc 192.168.109.131 2181 ; echo
 Zookeeper version: 3.4.14-4c25d480e66aadd371de8bd2fd8da255ac140bcf, built on 03/06/2019 16:18 GMT